 - Estimate the power requirement for vehicle propulsion by considering aero dynamic effects and the ride characteristics analysis for different road surfaces.
-Also able to compute maximum acceleration with respect to vehicle speed - Possess the knowledge to investigate the performance of transmission system and brake efficiency measurement. - Developed Engine testing for finding performance Characterizes. - Apply the knowledge of modern control methods to control the steering, suspension and braking systems. - Validate the vehicle design with vehicle performance testing, component testing in chassis dynamometer.
+Also able to compute maximum acceleration with respect to vehicle speed - Demonstrate basic elements to investigate the performance of transmission system and brake efficiency measurement. - Analyze the various performance characteristics of Engines - Analyze the requirements of modern control methods in steering, suspension and braking systems. - Compute the vehicle subsystem performance characteristics using fundamental concepts - Validate the vehicle design with vehicle performance testing, component testing in chassis dynamometer.
 Vibration and Noise measurements in passenger compartment.